gernoteger/log15-gelf/config/Readme.md

 # Usage

-Just add to yout imports:
+Just add to your imports:

     _ "github.com/gernoteger/log15-config"

-Be careful that the package with thsi import is also init'ed during execution, otherwise your config swon't resolve!
+Be careful that the package with this import is also init'ed during execution, otherwise your configs won't resolve!